 What to expect

-- Job availability can be unpredictable, particularly at the start of a career when a network of industry contacts is still being established.
+- Job availability can be unpredictable, particularly at the start of your career when you're establishing your network of industry contacts.

 - Women are currently underrepresented in camera departments.
-Support for women in the creative media industry is provided by the organisation Women in Film and Television UK (WFTV).
+Support for women in the creative media industry is provided by the organisation Women in Film & Television UK (WFTV).

 - Dedication, patience and stamina are needed.
 The work can be physically demanding as you have to stand for long periods of time and carry heavy equipment.